 BANKO

 One of the first non-news/sports-oriented programs produced by WDAN-TV was BANKO.
 William-Stanley Productions of Rockford, Illinois, developed it.
-It had already been successful for six stations in six markets and had prospects for 20 more stations.
-The show would include a local sponsor distributing BANKO cards to customers or people who went to the business and requested one, as no purchase was required.
+It had already been successful in six markets and had prospects for 20 more.
+The show would include a local sponsor distributing BANKO cards to customers or to people who visited the business and requested one, with no purchase required.
 Like Bingo, it involved a studio audience and viewers at home.
 The first ten people at home and a studio contestant would receive prizes from the participating sponsor.
 There's more about BANKO in the History of WICS.

-Meanwhile, a legal challenge was made against the BANKO concept in Wisconsin.
+Meanwhile, a legal challenge to the BANKO concept was filed in Wisconsin.
 The Wisconsin attorney general believed the William-Stanley product of BANKO violated the state's lottery laws.
 That opinion was based on how WKBT in LaCrosse conducted the show.
 That same opinion was also shared with the Sangamon County state's attorney in Springfield.
 This brought about the dropping of BANKO from WICS there.
 Although it's not known if WDAN-TV dropped BANKO, notes in Broadcasting-Telecasting a couple of weeks later stated that WDAN-TV had picked up “Shadow Stumpers” from Brent Gunts Productions.
 The silhouette guessing game may have replaced BANKO.

 Tots and Teen Time